BioinfoUNIBA/REDInet/README.md

                               --minAGsubs: a <int> Indicating the minimum AG substitutions to make inference.
 [3]

         -i MAX_IMP, --max_imp MAX_IMP
-                              --max_imp: a <int> Indicating the maximum number of missing value to make imputation of missing values in extracted intervals.
+                              --max_imp: a <int> Indicating the maximum number of missing values to make imputation on extracted intervals.
 [0 - No
                               Imputations.
 It require the genome fasta file used for the aligments and the REDItools step]

         -ref REF_FP, --ref_fp REF_FP